micrology/prsm/doc/help.md

 This what they do, from left to right:

 * **New factor** (or node).
-Click on the cross and then click on the blank area below (the 'network pane') to create a node for the network.
+Click on the cross and then click somewhere on the blank area below (the 'network pane') to create a node for the network.
 A small dialog box will open for you to type in a label for the factor.
 * **New link** (or edge).
 Click on the arrow button and then drag from one factor to another to link them.
 If you wish, you can have two links between a pair of factors: one for each direction.

 <!-- ![Creating and linking two nodes](/doc/images/create-link-nodes.gif) -->